discordeno/discordeno/examples/README.md

 In this directory you will find some example bots written using Discordeno.

-## Minimal & Starter
+## Minimal & Beginner

 A very minimal bot with only a /ping command to show how to set-up a discordeno bot for interactions

-The starter template is a bit more complete and has a caching system already setup
+The beginner template is a bit more complete and has a caching system already setup

 ## Advanced

-A bit more complex bot compared to minimal or starter but still very small bot to show how to use discordeno to create bots
+A bit more complex bot compared to minimal or beginner but still very small bot to show how to use discordeno to create bots

 ## BigBot